ronniem339/aotprojectmanager/creators-hub/scriptingv2.md

 * `useBlueprint.js`: A crucial custom hook that manages the state of the blueprint object, including fetching and debounced auto-saving to Firestore.
 The auto-saving logic has been refined to prevent overwriting initial data.
 * `BlueprintStepper.js`: The navigation component for moving between steps.
 It now visually indicates completed steps with distinct styling and a checkmark.
 The connector lines between steps now use a text dash (`—`) for improved visual consistency.
 * `BlueprintDisplay.js`: Renders the list of "Shot Cards" in the right-hand panel.
-* `ShotCard.js`: Displays the details of a single shot.
+* `ShotCard.js`: Displays the details of a single shot. **UPDATED:** The `voiceover_script` section now accurately reflects all spoken content (on-camera or voiceover) for the shot, removing the "Voiceover will be generated in a later step" advisory when content is present.
 * `Step1_InitialBlueprint.js`: UI for the "brain dump" and initial generation.
 * `Step2_ResearchCuration.js`: UI for the AI-powered research step.
 * `Step3_OnCameraScripting.js`: **(UPDATED)** This component replaces `Step3_MyExperience.js` and is now central to on-camera dialogue management.
 It handles importing full transcripts, resolving ambiguous dialogue, reviewing blueprint refinement suggestions (including intelligent insertion of new shots), and providing a shot-by-shot editor.
 * `Step5_FinalAssembly.js`: **(UPDATED)** UI for the final script generation and task completion.
-It now orchestrates the generation and display of two distinct scripts (full video and recording voiceover).
+It now orchestrates the generation and display of the `recording_voiceover_script_text`.
+The full video script is no longer displayed.
+Users can also re-generate the script multiple times via an updated button.

 **Files Deleted:**
 * `Step3_MyExperience.js` (replaced by `Step3_OnCameraScripting.js`)